-Model: HF-517U
+Model: HF-905U

-Tested to UL 1482-2010 Certified for U.S.A.
+FLame

-CONTACT LOCAL BUILDING OR FIRE OFFICIALS ABOUT RESTRICTIONS AND INSTALLATION INSPECTION IN YOUR AREA

-DO NOT USE GRATE OR ELEVATE FIRE-BUILD WOOD FIRE DIRECTLY ON HEARTH

-OPERATE ONLY WITH DOORS CLOSED
+CONTACT LOCAL BUILDING OR FIRE OFFICIALS ABOUT RESTRICTIONS AND CONTACT LOCAL BUILDING ON FIRE OFFICIALS ABOUT RESTRICTIONS AND INSTALLATION INSPECTION IN YOUR AREA DO NOT USE GRATE OR ELEVATE FIRE-BUILD WOOD FIRE DIRECTLY ON HEARTH OPERATE ONLY WITH DOORS CLOSED DO NOT TAMPER WITH OR USE THE SPIN DRAFT AIR CONTROL, USING THIS CONTROL WILL CAUSE AN OVERFIRING CONDITION

-Serial No.

-PREVENT HOUSE FIRES:

-Install and use only in accordance with Henan Hi-Flame's installation and operation instructions ney must be factory build UL 103HT or
+Install and use only in accordance with Henan Hi-Flame's installation and operation instructions and local codes.
+In absence of any local codes installation must meet minimum requirements of NFPA 211.

-Refer to manufacturer's instructions and local codes for precautions required for passing chimney FOR USE WITH SOLID WOOD FUEL ONLY-DO NOT USE OTHER FUELS.
+Refer to manufacturer's instructions and local codes for precautions required for passing chimney through a FOR USE WITH SOLID WOOD FUEL ONLY-DO NOT USE OTHER FUELS.

 Flue connector pipe must be 6" diameter minimum 24 MSG black or 26 blue steel.
-DO NOT CONNECT THIS STOVE TO A CHIMNEY FLUE SERVING ANOTHER APPLIANC. ough a combustible wall or ceiling.

-Inspect and clean chimney frequently.
-Under certain conditions of use, creosote buildup ma, occir no NOT OVERFIRE-IF HEATER OR CHIMNEY CONNECTOR GLOWS, YOU ARE OVERFIRING.
+Do NOT OverFIRE-IF HEATER OR CHIMNEY CONNECTOR GLOWS, YOU ARE OVERFIRING. r masonry.